Extinction (psychology): Attention Extinction

 Attention extinction refers to a lack of attention given to behaviors that are reinforced and maintained by attention.
 For example, if a child throws a tantrum and gains attention, the tantrum behavior could be reinforced.
 To implement extinction, the interventionist would withhold attention during the course of the behavior.
 Removing this reinforcement (attention) would reduce the tantruming behavior.

 Autism

 Children with Autism Spectrum Disorder (ASD) are known to have restricted or repetitive behaviors that can cause problems when trying to function in day-to-day activities.
 Some problem behaviors may include, but are not limited to, self-injurious behaviors, aggression, tantrums, problems with sleep, and making choices.
 Extinction is often used as an intervention to help with problem behaviors.

 In autism care, the prevailing behavioral therapy is Applied Behavior Analysis, or ABA.
 ABA does not exclusively deal in extinction intervention, but the use of extinction intervention in autism care is controversial.
 Many question the use of attention or escape extinction for its perceived low social validity.
 Low social validity (the acceptability and appropriateness of an intervention) and difficulty of consistent implementation has led to many researchers examining gentler ways to implement extinction based interventions.
-Preliminary research suggest that these kinder methods may be just as effective.
+Preliminary research suggests that these kinder methods may be just as effective.